-Loblaw Board Details: Director since 2006 Non-Independent Mr. Weston is Executive Chairman of the Corporation and Chairman and Chief Executive Officer of George Weston Limited.
-He is the former Chairman and Chief Executive Officer of the Corporation.
+Loblaw Board Details: Director since 2006 Non-Independent Mr. Weston is Chairman and President of the Corporation and Chairman and Chief Executive Officer of George Weston Limited.
 He previously held several senior executive positions with the Corporation and its subsidiaries.
 Prior to joining the Corporation, he was an investment banking analyst for Salomon Brothers in the U.K.